yguenduez/nerd-neck/readme.md

 You can connect several devices to the bus, like shown below.
 ![image](images/i2c_master_module.png)

-Below is a code snippet to connect the esp32 with i2c to an external device

 Note from [espressif](https://docs.espressif.com/projects/esp-idf/en/v5.3.2/esp32s3/api-reference/peripherals/i2c.html):

 > The frequency of SCL is influenced by both the pull-up resistor and the wire capacitance.
 Therefore, users are strongly recommended to choose appropriate pull-up resistors to make the frequency accurate.
 The recommended value for pull-up resistors usually ranges from 1K Ohms to 10K Ohms.